-The rest of the paper is structured as follows: Section 2 introduces the proposed approach for community evaluation using evidence networks.
-It outlines the basic notions of the approach, and discusses evidence networks and their characteristics.
-After that, we analyze and compare in Section 3 the features of the networks using data from the real-world BibSonomy system.
-Finally, Section 4 concludes the paper with a summary and interesting directions for future work.
+The rest of the paper is structured as follows: Section 2 first describes basic notions of the presented approach.
+Then, it describes this task in detail and introduces our novel approach together with the concept of evidence networks and their characteristics.
+After that, we analyze and compare in Section 4 the features of the networks using data from the real-world BibSonomy system: We define different emerging networks of user relatedness, and analyze these in detail applying our proposed method.
+Finally, Section 5 concludes the paper with a summary and interesting directions for future work.